jtresko/BS_KB/docs/getting-started/SmartFlow Tab.md

 title: "SmartFlow Tab"
 layout: default
 parent: Getting Started
-grand_parent: Help Center
-nav_order: 10
+nav_order: 15
 ---

-💡**Tip:** As stated in our [New User Guide](/docs/getting-started/Getting Started with BigShort - New Users/), we recommend that new users start in the [SF Segregated Tab](/docs/getting-started/SF Segregated Tab/), not here in the SmartFlow tab.
+💡**Tip:** As stated in our [New User Guide](/getting-started/Getting Started with BigShort - New Users/), we recommend that new users start in the [SF Segregated Tab](/getting-started/SF Segregated Tab/), not here in the SmartFlow tab.

 ![](/assets/images/help/getting-started/SmartFlow Tab_BigShort-01-22-2025_02_57_PM.png)